 Learn about the classes and other requirements for the Computerized Manufacturing and Machining major in the Curriculum Guide.

-Graduates of Jefferson's Machine Tool Technology program can find employment as machine set-up personnel, maintenance technicians, general machinists, apprentice tool-and-die makers, apprentice moldmakers and CNC operators/programmers.
+Students and graduates of Jefferson’s Computerized Manufacturing & Machining program can find employment as machine set-up personnel, maintenance technicians, general machinists, apprentice tool and die makers, apprentice moldmakers and CNC operators/programmers.

-Shelby County Campus has made a heavy investment in the latest technology to prepare graduates for employment in the world of high-tech manufacturing.
-The lab has 18 workstations and shop machines such as vertical milling machines, vertical machining centers, CNC lathes, CNC wire and sinker EDMs and various CAD CAM software packages.
+The Shelby County Campus has made a heavy investment in the latest technology to prepare graduates for employment in the world of Advanced Manufacturing.
+Our lab has18 workstations with the latest CAD/CAM software including, shop machines: vertical machining centers, CNC lathes, CNC mills, CNC plasma cutter, CNC wire and sinker EDMs and various CAD/CAM software packages.
 Students receive training on eight types of machine controllers.
-Field trips are arranged during a student's training to companies using computerized numerical controlled machines and to plants employing toolmakers and moldmakers.

 Gainful Employment Disclosure Information: